After tour abroad, dissident blogger Sanchez returns to Cuba

 Sanchez said during her trip that she plans to launch a media company, which will likely run afoul of the government, which controls Cuban media.

-Since the liberalization of the travel law took effect on January 14, a number of the island's best-known dissidents have traveled abroad to collect prizes and give anti-government speeches.
+Since the liberalization of the travel law took effect on January 14, a number of the island's best-known dissidents have travelled abroad to collect prizes and give anti-government speeches.

 So far, all those who have returned have had few problems.